 Flu begins as a contagious disease and escalates to an epidemic, depending on local hygiene conditions, and environmental and climatic situations.

 While the influenza virus can affect anyone at any time of the year, most people are prone to the disease during the flu season, which begins in October and lasts through May (2).
 The illness peaks between the months of December and March when a number of children and other vulnerable individuals are affected.
+In tropical countries like India, flu is more rampant during monsoon season with peak being observed between June and September.

 [ Read: Swine Flu In Children ]